Easy and customizable garlic butter sauce for steak, seafood, pasta, chicken and even grilled veggies. Tried and true classic recipe.

 TIP: A thick garlic butter sauce will result if you simply allow the mixture to cool down a bit.
 It will become perfect for dipping bread or pizza crust!

 - Vinegar.
 You can add white wine vinegar or sherry vinegar instead of lemon juice as the acidic ingredient.
 This substitution works particularly well if you are going to use the garlic butter with grilled veggies.

 - Lemon zest.
 If you want to impart more lemony flavor add about 1 tsp of lemon zest to the sauce at the time you add the lemon juice.

 - Heat.
 A few dashes of your favorite hot sauce or a sprinkle of cayenne pepper or red pepper flakes will easily add heat – how much is up to you.

 Pasta.
-This sauce is simply perfect with anything from long strand pastas like spaghetti to all sorts of short cut noodles and unique pasta shapes.
+This sauce is simply perfect with anything from long strand pastas like spaghetti to all sorts of short cut noodles, ravioli and unique pasta shapes.
 Freshly boiled cheese or spinach stuffed raviolli, lilghtly browned in a skillet and then drizzled with garlicky melted butter are an indulgent treat.
 Sprinkle with fresh parsley to finish.